Date & Time

 Teachings on the afterlife journey and reincarnation are found in both ancient religious traditions and contemporary consciousness research.
-Kabbalah, Tibetan Buddhism and near-death experience literature all presents information on the inner dimensions of dying and on the afterlife journey of the soul.
+Kabbalah, Tibetan Buddhism, and near-death experience literature presents information on the inner dimensions of dying and on the afterlife journey of the soul.

 A One-Day Workshop